flotpython/exos-ds/notebooks/numpy-tps/pentominos/.teacher/README-pentominos-corrige-nb.md

 so in the above example, there would be 2 solutions, namely

 ```
+# a solution has exactly one 1 in each column

 5:  (1 0 1 1 1 0 0 0)
 13: (0 1 0 0 0 1 1 1)
 ```